 In Myriad Playout, click on the Settings menu, then Media Engine Settings, then select the Advanced tab:

-Select the Advanced - SMX v5 (Experimental) option and click OK.
+Select the Advanced - SMX v5 (required for Log Time Stretching) option and click OK.
 You will need to restart Myriad for this setting to take effect.

 Next, click the Station menu, then Station Settings and click on the AutoFade tab: